emberjs/rfcs/text/0731-set-route-component.md

 ### API Docs

-`setRouteTemplate` can be used to associate a component with a route.
+`setRouteComponent` can be used to associate a component with a route.
 When associated, this component will be rendered instead of the route's template.
 The component receives the `@model` and `@controller` arguments,  which correspond to the model returned from the route's `model` hook and the instance of the